Volume 80, Number 1, October 2007

 In this letter we demonstrate that large periodic arrays of asymmetric antidots perforated in a superconducting Al film rectify very efficiently an ac drive into a collective unidirectional synchronous motion of millions of vortices.
 Moreover, the rectification process has two distinctly different regimes: delocalized high-temperature regime with collective inter-antidot guided vortex motion and localized low-temperature regime with the intra-antidot rectification controlled by the fluxoid quantization condition satisfied synchronously at the edge of each antidot.
 As a result, a single condensed-matter device can be used to produce a tunable reversible macroscopic quantum diode effect important for the realization of the guided motion of large vortex ensembles for fluxonics applications.

-PACS: 74.78.Na – Mesoscopic and nanoscale systems / 85.25.-j – Superconducting devices / 74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.).
+PACS: 74.78.Na – Mesoscopic and nanoscale systems / 85.25.-j – Superconducting devices / 74.40.+k – Fluctuations (noise, chaos, nonequilibrium superconductivity, localization, etc.)

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007